OU Health Stay Well in School

 Posted by:

 Insurance will be billed.
-Most insurance plans cover all or most of the costs for telehealth visits.
+Most insurance plans cover all or most of the costs for digital visits.
+If you are uninsured, the cost will be covered.
 No child will be refused treatment due to inability to pay.
-For those without insurance, grant funding will help cover the cost of care.

 Comments (-1)